astrorama/PhosphorosDoc/source/index.rst

 Distributions (SEDs) through the filter transmission curves.
 In the second step, the likelihood of each model is derived by measuring its distance (though a Chi2 value for example) to the observed photometric values.
-Probability Density Functions (PDFs) providing probabilities as a function of redshift is the typical output, but PDFs in any of the considered parameter can also be produced.
+Probability Density Functions (PDFs) providing probabilities as a function of redshift is the typical output, but PDFs in any of the other considered parameters can also be produced.

 *************************
 :ref:`phosphoros-install`